eArmada8/kuro_dlc_tool/README.md

 ### kurodlc_make_zzz_tbls.py

-This is the script for end users to combine mods into a single set of tables.
+This is the script for end users to combine mods into a single set of tables.  *Daybreak NISA only, all other games please use kurodlc_make_tbls.py*

 Put this script in a folder with scripts_en.p3a (or scripts.p3a if you want the Japanese tables) and all the .kurodlc.json files you want to combine, as well as kurodlc_lib.py and p3a_lib.py.
 Run the script and it will create zzz_combined_tables.p3a, which should be put along with all the mods into the /mods folder of your Trails Through Daybreak installation folder.